 These are separate products.
 You can have both.
 In fact both banks issue both personal and small business cards, and it’s possible to get one of each, from each bank.
 And together they offer 230,000 miles in initial bonuses.

-The personal and business cards from Barclays charge you an annual fee, have lower bonuses, but don’t have minimum spend to earn the points.
+The personal and business cards from Barclays charge you an annual fee, but don’t have minimum spend to earn the points.

 - Barclays AAdvantage® AviatorTM Red World Elite Mastercard® has an offer for 50,000 American Airlines AAdvantage bonus miles after first purchase within 90 days of account opening and paying the card’s $95 annual fee.